nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-primary">
-⚠️ THIS COMMAND IS IRREVERSIBLE.
+:warning: THIS COMMAND IS IRREVERSIBLE.
 IT WILL DELETE ALL EXISTING STUDENT AND CLASS DATA.
 </div>

 ### 3.15 Exit the app: `exit`